Judith Hoffberg

 Judith Hoffberg (May 19, 1934 - January 16, 2009) was a librarian, archivist, lecturer, curator and art writer, and editor and publisher of Umbrella, a newsletter on artist's books, mail art, and Fluxus art.
+Hoffberg was a major influence on the introduction of books as an artists' medium.

 Biography

 Hoffberg received a B.A. in Political Science from the University of California in 1956.
 She went on to get an M.A. in Italian Language and Literature in 1960 and an M.L.S. from the UCLA School of Library Service in June 1964.

 She was a Special Intern at the Library of Congress after serving as a cataloguer in 1964–65 at the Johns Hopkins University Bologna Center in Italy.
 At the Library of Congress, she was a cataloguer in the Prints & Photographs Division until 1967, when she served as the Fine Arts Librarian at the University of Pennsylvania from 1967 to 1969.
 She went on to UCSD from 1969 to 1971 as art, literature and language bibliographer and to the Brand Library in Glendale, CA as Director from 1971 to 1973.
 From 1974 to 1976, she worked for the Smithsonian Institution as Archivist and Editorial Assistant for the Bicentennial Bibliography of American Arts.

-In 1972, she co-founded Art Libraries Society of North America (ARLIS).
+In 1972, Hoffberg co-founded Art Libraries Society of North America (ARLIS) and added a new region to the collective.
 She served as the Society's first chairman, editor of ARLIS/NA Newsletter from 1972 to 1977 and its Executive Secretary from 1974 to 1977.
+Hoffberg’s motivation for establishing the Art Libraries Society of North America (ARLIS/NA) was because of the lack of community amongst art libraries and art librarians in the United States.
+As the definition and collection of art progressed, art librarians were mutually struggling with the task of cataloguing new items such as artist’s books, postcards, and other ephemeral art.
+After traveling to the United Kingdom, Hoffberg had learned from the original chapter of the Art Libraries Society on how to build community and networks between art libraries.
+As editor of the ARLIS/NA Newsletter, it was important for Hoffberg to include the latest in art librarianship, technology, trends, and provided networking opportunities.
+Librarian interviews, reviews, and cataloging methods were also included in the ARLIS/NA Newsletter.

+In 1977, Hoffberg resigned from her position as Executive Secretary and editor of the ARLIS/NA Newsletter.
+A brief reasoning disagreements about funding was given when she did leave the position.
+Despite her resignation, Hoffberg continued to earn the first ever ARLIS lifetime membership.
+ARLIS/NA is also now the largest art library association in the world.